atesgoral/binver.org/index.md

 1. You just had an idea.
 Cut 0.0.0.
 1. Wrote some code.
 Only some parts are working, but hey.
 Cut 0.0.1.
 1. Ooh!
 Some actual features.
-It resmebles what was in your initial idea.
 Cut 0.1.0.
 1. LOL.
 Stupid typo.
 Fix it.
 Cut 0.1.1.
 1. Feature complete.
 Cut 1.0.0.
 Party.
 1. Fix the bug.
 Cut 1.0.1.